Ethnogenesis: Passive or active ethnogenesis

-In the 19th and 20th centuries, societies challenged by the obsolescence of those narratives which previously afforded them coherence have fallen back on ethnic or racial narratives as a means of maintaining or reaffirming their collective identity, or polis.
+In the 19th and 20th centuries, societies challenged by the obsolescence of those narratives that previously afforded them coherence have fallen back on ethnic or racial narratives to maintain or reaffirm their collective identity or polis.

-Inclusive or exclusive nationalism

-Ethnogenesis can be promoted to include or exclude any ethnic minority living within a certain country.
-In France, the integrationalist policy of the French Republic was inclusive; their laws stated all persons born or legally residing in France proper (including overseas departments and territories) were "Frenchmen".
-The law did not make any ethnic distinctions nor racial categories in between the "French" people.
-All people in France were Frenchmen and became citizens of the French Republic as far the country's law was concerned.

 Language revival

 Language has been a critical asset for authenticating ethnic identities.
 The process of reviving an antique ethnic identity often poses an immediate language challenge, as obsolescent languages lack expressions for contemporary experiences.

-In Europe in the 1990s, examples of proponents of ethnic revivals were from Celtic fringes in Wales and nationalists in the Basque Country.
+In the 1990s, proponents of ethnic revivals in Europe included those from the Celtic fringes in Wales and nationalists in the Basque Country.
 Activists' attempts since the 1970s to revive the Occitan language in Southern France are a similar example.

-Similarly, in the 19th century, the Fennoman Grand Duchy of Finland aimed to raise the Finnish language from peasant-status to the position of an official national language, which had been only Swedish for some time.
-The Fennoman also founded the Finnish Party to pursue their nationalist aims.
+Similarly, in the 19th century, the Fennoman movement in the Grand Duchy of Finland aimed to raise the Finnish language from peasant status to an official national language, which had been solely Swedish for some time.
+The Fennomans also founded the Finnish Party to pursue their nationalist aims.
 The publication in 1835 of the Finnish national epic, Kalevala, was a founding stone of Finnish nationalism and ethnogenesis.
 Finnish was recognized as the official language of Finland only in 1892.
 Fennomans were opposed by the Svecomans, headed by Axel Olof Freudenthal (1836–1911).
 He supported continuing the use of Swedish as the official language; it had been a minority language used by the educated elite in government and administration.
 In line with contemporary scientific racism theories, Freudenthal believed that Finland had two races, one speaking Swedish and the other Finnish.
 The Svecomans claimed that the Swedish Germanic race was superior to the majority Finnish people.
-In Ireland, revival of the Irish language and the creation of an Irish national literature was part of the attempted reclaimation of an Irish identity, beginning at the end of the nineteenth century.

-Language has been an important and divisive political force in Belgium between the Dutch and Germanic Flemings and Franco-Celtic Walloons since the kingdom was created in 1831.
-Switzerland is divided among Alemannic German-speaking or Deutschschweizer against the French-speaking Romands or Arpitians, and the Italian/Lombard and Romansh-speaking minorities in the south and east.